gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - write a module that adds changelog tables for gdo: phpgdo-changelog.

  - GDOv7 shoule use xdebug-code-coverage programmatically.
+LOC should be counted for js, css and php, excluding 3rd party.

  - /bin/grr - linux binary to replace input with a regex pattern and stream to output.
 Like awk but only that one thing well :*